Arunachal Pradesh 'inherent part of China's territory', claims Chinese military | Law-Order

 The Sela Tunnel will provide for better movement of troops and weaponry to various forward locations along the Line of Actual Control (LAC) with China, according to Indian military officials.

-''The Indian side's actions contradict the efforts made by both sides to ease border situations and are not conducive to maintaining peace and tranquillity in the border areas,'' Zhang said, referring to Modi's visit.
+''The Indian side's actions contradict the efforts made by both sides to ease border situations and are not conducive to maintaining peace and tranquillity in the border areas,'' Chinese Defence Ministry spokesman Senior Colonel Zhang said without referring to Prime Minister Modi's visit to Arunachal Pradesh.

 He said that the current border situation is generally stable, with effective diplomatic and military communication between the two sides on border issues of common concern.

 Zhang urged India to ''stop actions that complicate the border issue and to earnestly maintain peace and stability in the border area.''
-He "stressed" that the Chinese military remains highly alert in defending national sovereignty and territorial integrity, according to the report.
+He said that the Chinese military remains on high alert in defending national sovereignty and territorial integrity, according to the report.

 Zhang's reaction follows China's foreign ministry spokesperson's remark on Monday about lodging a diplomatic protest with India over Modi's recent visit to Arunachal Pradesh.